Parvati: Iconography and symbolism

 Parvati is sometimes shown with golden or yellow color skin, particularly as goddess Gauri, symbolizing her as the goddess of ripened harvests.

 In some manifestations, particularly as angry, ferocious aspects of Shakti such as Kali, she has eight or ten arms, and is astride on a tiger or lion, wearing a garland of severed heads and skirt of disembodied hands.
 In benevolent manifestations such as Kamakshi or Meenakshi, a parrot sits near her right shoulder symbolizing cheerful love talk, seeds, and fertility.
 A parrot is found with Parvati's form as Kamakshi – the goddess of love, as well as Kama – the cupid god of desire who shoots arrows to trigger infatuation.
 A crescent moon is sometimes included near the head of Parvati particularly the Kamakshi icons, for her being half of Shiva.
 In South Indian legends, her association with the parrot began when she won a bet with her husband and asked for his loincloth as victory payment; Shiva keeps his word but first transforms her into a parrot.
 She flies off and takes refuge in the mountain ranges of south India, appearing as Meenakshi (also spelled Minakshi).

 Parvati is expressed in many roles, moods, epithets, and aspects.
 In Hindu mythology, she is an active agent of the universe, the power of Shiva.
 She is expressed in nurturing and benevolent aspects, as well as destructive and ferocious aspects.
 She is the voice of encouragement, reason, freedom, and strength, as well as of resistance, power, action and retributive justice.
 This paradox symbolizes her willingness to realign to Pratima (reality) and adapts to the needs of circumstances in her role as the universal mother.
-She identifies and destroys evil to protect (Mahakali), as well as creates food and abundance to nourish (Annapurna).
+As Mahakali, she identifies and destroys evil for protection, and as Annapurna, she creates food and abundance for nourishment.

-From being born as a human, showing determination and perseverance in marrying Shiva (who preferred being an ascetic), to realizing with the great effort her true power and potential, awakening the Adishakti in herself, and becoming a goddess venerated by the Trimurti and the rest of the entire universe, Parvati inspires a person to embrace their human strengths and flaws, and utilize them to achieve their highest potential, to live life with their head held up high.